Universal-Team/db/_ds/nds-bootstrap.md

 version_title: v0.35.1
 wiki: https://github.com/DS-Homebrew/nds-bootstrap/wiki
 ---
-**Universal-Updater users:** Download using the NTR/TWL script instead.

 nds-bootstrap is an open-source application that allows Nintendo DS/DSi ROMs and homebrew to be natively utilised rather than using an emulator. nds-bootstrap works on Nintendo DSi/3DS SD cards through CFW and on Nintendo DS through flashcarts.